yashkuceriya/LexivoAI/README.md

 ## Overview

-WordWise AI is a modern, AI-powered writing assistant and content creation platform designed for creators, marketers, and professionals.
+Lexivo AI is a modern, AI-powered writing assistant and content creation platform designed for creators, marketers, and professionals.
 Transform your documents into polished content, create Instagram carousels, and enhance your writing with intelligent AI assistance.

 ### Key Features